 How do babies learn from experience?

 Babies start learning the moment they first open their eyes.
 How do they learn so efficiently, eventually recognizing objects and producing their first words?
 To tackle these questions, we use a variety of techniques to determine how the infant mind changes during development.
 One technique measures how infants direct their attention to look at different types of objects (e.g., faces) using a device called an eye-tracker.
 Two other techniques — electro-encephalography (EEG) and near-infrared spectroscopy (fNIRS) — use sensors placed on a small hat on the infant’s head to record different measures of brain activity.
-Analyzing data gathered from infants using these techniques can teach us how perceptual, cognitive, and language abilities change with age and experience.
 All of these techniques are completely safe and baby-friendly.
 They enable us to look into the learning mechanisms at play while your child is trying to make sense of their world.
-Meet some of the members of our research team!
+In some of our recent studies, we have discovered that the infant brain is really good at making predictions about upcoming events, much like the adult brain.
+We are interested in how the brain is organized in young infants and how it changes with age as experience with language increases.
+Our studies have the potential to reveal the milestones that typically developing infants achieve at different ages, and establish benchmarks for the early diagnosis of language problems.
+Meet the members of our research team!

 How can we optimize both parent and child well-being?